 - 1.0.1 This document contains policies and proposals for using and developing land throughout the Borough of Darlington.
-When finalised and adopted it will replace the Darlington Local Development Framework (LDF) Core Strategy (May 2011) and the saved policies of the Borough of Darlington Local Plan (1997, including adopted alterations 2001), and will provide an up to date statutory development plan for the Borough. - 1.0.2 All applications for development must, by law, be determined in accordance with the statutory development plan, unless there are material considerations that indicate otherwise.
-Figure 1.1 shows the documents that will make up the statutory development plan for Darlington when this document is adopted.
+This Local Plan replaces the Darlington Local Development Framework (LDF) Core Strategy (May 2011) and the saved policies of the Borough of Darlington Local Plan (1997, including adopted alterations 2001), and provides an up to date statutory development plan for the Borough.
+Appendix F sets out the specific local planning policies that have been superseded. - 1.0.2 All applications for development must, by law, be determined in accordance with the statutory development plan, unless there are material considerations that indicate otherwise.
+Figure 1.1 shows the documents that make up the statutory development plan for Darlington.